NEW MONOGRAPH

 Hilmar, Till. (forthcoming 2024).
 The ‘Turncoat’ as a Social Form.
 Tracing Everyday Grammars of Justice post-1989, in: Jill Massino & Markus Wien (eds.), History Doesn’t Travel in One Direction: Everyday Life and ‘Real-Existing’ Post-Socialism (West Lafayette: Purdue Univ.
 Press).

-Hilmar, Till. (forthcoming 2023).
+Hilmar, Till.
+2023.
 Economic Change, Skills, and Shifting Horizons of Social Recognition: East German and Czech Care Workers Remember the Disruptive 1990s, in: Veronika Pehe & Joanna Wawrzyniak (eds.), Remembering the Neoliberal Turn.
 Economic Change and Collective Memory in Eastern Europe after 1989 (New York: Routledge), 115-131.

 Hilmar, Till.
 2022.
 Class, in: Jenny Wüstenberg & Yifat Gutman (eds.), The Routledge Handbook of Memory Activism (New York: Routledge), 180–184